Skip to main content

 While researching hybrid search, we needed a way to combine the results of BM25 and dense vector search into a single ranked list.
 We came across a paper from Benham and Culpepper exploring rank fusion techniques.
 This paper analyzed seven strategies for combining the ranked results of two lists into a single ranking.
 We decided to start with the RRF score.
 The RRF score is calculated by taking the sum of the reciprocal rankings that is given from each list.
 By putting the rank of the document in the denominator, it penalizes the documents that are ranked lower in the list.

-Let's look at an example of this.
-We have three documents labeled A, B, and C and have run a BM25 and Dense search.
+and have run a BM25 and Dense search.
 In this example, we have set the constant k to 0.

-ABA: 1/1 + 1/3 = 1.3
+A | B | A: 1/1 + 1/3 = 1.3 |

-BCB: 1/2 + 1/1 = 1.5
+B | C | B: 1/2 + 1/1 = 1.5 |

-CAC: 1/3 + 1/2 = 0.83
+C | A | C: 1/3 + 1/2 = 0.83 |

 The above table shows the ranked order of the BM25 and Dense search.
 To fuse the two lists together, we need to take the sum of the reciprocal ranks.
-Based on the results, the top document is Document B with a ranking of 1.5, then Document A at 1.3, and Document C at 0.83.
+Based on the results, the top document is Document B

 Re-ranking is a necessary step when implementing hybrid search.
 The alpha parameter dictates the weighting of each algorithm and determines the re-ranking of the results.

-To use hybrid search in Weaviate, you only need to confirm that you’re using Weaviate v1.17 or a later version.
+or a later version.
 You can run the hybrid queries in GraphQL or the other various client programming languages.

 There are five parameters needed to run the hybrid search query (some are optional):

-• alpha(optional): weighting for each search algorithm (alpha = 0 (sparse), alpha = 1 (dense), alpha = 0.5 (equal weight for sparse and dense))
+(optional): weighting for each search algorithm (alpha = 0 (sparse, keyword search), alpha = 1 (dense, vector search), alpha = 0.5 (equal weight for sparse and dense vectors))vector

-• vector (optional): optional to supply your own vector
+(optional): optional to supply your own vectorscore

-• score(optional): additional information on how much the sparse and dense method contributed to the result
+(optional): additional information on how much the sparse and dense methods contributed to the result

 With just a few lines of code, you can start using hybrid search.
 You can run a test query in the Weaviate console using GraphQL.
 The query is, “Fisherman that catches salmon” (similar to the example above).
 When we set the alpha to 0.5 it is equally weighing the dense and sparse vector results.